 Legal Entity Identifier (LEI)

-A prerequisite for reporting is that your company has an active LEI, for which the company must apply to certain approved administrative organisations.
+A prerequisite for reporting is that your company has an active LEI, for which the company must apply and annually review to an approved administrative organisation.
 These are entitled to charge a fee for the international ID number.

 For more information, a list of approved administrative organisations and details of how to apply for an LEI, can be found on the Global Legal Entity Identifier Foundation (GLEIF) Opens in a new window website.